Fotki: Access

-Customization Options
+Customization options

 Users can customize the look of their Fotki site by using different pre-designed skins or manually selecting colors for each element on their page.

-Community Features
+Community features

-The site offers both member search and photo search.
+The site by 2011 had been recognized by CNET as a Web 2.0 social networking application, as it also includes forums, blogs, and contests beyond photo and video sharing.

+Beyond photo search, as of 2011, there were also features to search for other members by a number of criteria such as interests.
 Members can be searched by name, profile type, location, gender, age, interest, marital status and more.
 IPTC keyword searching is supported.

-Each Fotki member gets an e-mail account.
-Fotki e-mail system features a spam filter with 20 levels of sensitivity, address book and the ability to create custom folders to organize messages.
-Each member has a Guestbook which can be enabled or disabled.
-Guestbook messages can be public or private.
-Each individual photo can be commented.
-Members can create any number of personal blogs and forums.

 Fotki runs photo contests on a regular basis.
 Participation is open to all registered members.
 Usually, first 3 winners receive a one-year Premium membership, but sometimes there may be other prizes involved if the contest is sponsored by a third party.
 Effective May 11, 2007, Fotki runs a weekly "My Photo Of The Week" contest.

 Printing

-Fotki.com offers printing services which include (as of April, 2010) digital photo prints, postcards, photo mugs, T-shirts, magnets, mouse-pads and photo frames at competitive prices.
+As of 2011, Fotki.com offered printing services which included (as of 2006) digital photo prints, postcards, photo mugs, T-shirts, magnets, mouse-pads and photo frames at competitive prices.

-Professional Services

-Professional photographers can sell their photos at their own price, higher than the printing cost imposed by Fotki.
-The difference in price minus 15% commission fee goes to the photographer.
-Earned money is remitted by PayPal, check or bank transfer.
-Photographers who offer their photos for sale can upload small size, low-res or watermarked images to avoid theft.
-When such photo is requested, the photographer has the option to securely upload the full size image for printing.

-Video sharing

-Fotki offers a unique video hosting service, which allows uploading and storing videos and photos together in one album.